transposit-connectors/amazon_review_scraper/README.md

 This is an example of a Apify Scraper to grab data from a source and pass it onto another platform (Google Sheets).
 Transposit allows you to parse your scraped data into many different platforms, so that you can spend less time inputting.

+Additionally, this will start a fresh scrape every time you call the function.
+If you modify your scraper and operations, you could make this only scrape new reviews and append them to a document.

 [Click here to find more examples using Transposit!](https://www.transposit.com/apps/)